Thuvaraj/PdfVectoriseAndAnalysis/README.md

-# PdfVectoriseAndAnalyse (or New Project Name)
+# PdfVercotoriseAndAnalysis (or New Project Name)

-This project is designed to analyze and vectorize PDF documents, leveraging modern technologies like vector stores and GPT-4 for efficient document processing and question answering.
+This project is designed to analyze and vectorize PDF documents, leveraging modern technologies like vector stores and GPT-3.5 for efficient document processing and question answering.

 ---